 If you are a beginner who wants to play the guitar as a hobby then you can start off by choosing a simple kind of guitar that will help you learn and improve your skills without spending too much on the instrument.

 But if your target is to play in a band or take your skill to the next level and pursue playing the guitar professionally, then you must invest in a guitar that is made for your specific style of playing from the very beginning.

 There are guitars that are designed for concerts; some are designed for country music while some are ideal for the traveler who needs a portable instrument to travel with during gigs.

 For $1000 you can easily get a good solid built acoustic guitar where quality and performance should not be less in any way.
-However, be aware of rip offs that do not produce good sound or come with a weak construction.
+However, be aware of rip-offs that do not produce good sound or come with a weak construction.

 Make sure to check the quality of the wood, the size proportions and also how comfortable the guitar will be to play based on your personal taste.

 A good musical instrument is every musician’s prized possession.
 The acoustic guitars which we reviewed in this post are great for both beginners interested in playing the guitar as well as experienced guitarists who wish to upgrade to a better instrument.
-As the listed guitars are all within the $1000 range, you don’t have to worry about breaking the bank in order to own one of these fantastic acoustic guitar models.
+As the listed guitars are all within the best acoustic guitar under $1000 range, you don’t have to worry about breaking the bank in order to own one of these fantastic acoustic guitar models.
 Just pick the one which you feel suits you best and enjoy playing your favorite music in style.

-For read another full review Click Here
+For reading another full review about best acoustic guitar Click Here